okikio/native/packages/animate/README.md

 ## Demo

 I built a small demo showing off the abilities of the `@okikio/animate` library.
-You can find the files for the demo in [./build](https://github.com/okikio/native/tree/master/build) folder.
+You can find the files for the demo in [./build](https://github.com/okikio/native/tree/beta/build) folder.
+For more info on how to use the demo go to [okikio/native#usage](https://github.com/okikio/native/blob/beta/README.md#usage) on Github.

+I recommend using the Gitpod link at the top of the page to get started with development, as it removes the need for setup.

 > [Click to view demo &#8594;](https://okikio.github.io/native/demo/animate)